 Whilst diving, you'll see an extraordinary array of animals from turtles to manta rays, sea cucumbers to feathery starfish, spiny urchins to octopus and jellyfish.
-When you motor out each day on the Frontier boats to distant dive sites you may even encounter gigantic manta rays, humpback whales or flying fish.
-By the end of your project you will be expert at identifying hundreds of colourful and patterned reef fish as well as being an experienced and competent diver.
+When you motor out each day on the Frontier boats to distant dive sites you may even encounter gigantic manta rays, sharks, humpback whales or flying fish.
+By the end of your project you will be expert at identifying vast numbers of colourful and patterned reef fish as well as being an experienced and competent diver.
 Although the work is intense and challenging you'll get immense satisfaction from having survived and from having made a valuable contribution to the conservation of this untarnished marine wilderness.
 You will return home with the new friends you've made and a wealth of fascinating stories and memories.

 You'll find your team to be a fun, dynamic mix of ages and experiences, with members who all share a passion about travelling in developing countries and saving endangered life.
 Your staff will be young, friendly individuals who are highly experienced in their field and many have volunteered on a Frontier project earlier in their career.